Articles > Cybersecurity > What are phishing and spear phishing?

 Phishing and spear phishing are crimes that affect companies of all industries and sizes.
 Ensure your business is protected by training employees and maintaining a strong IT infrastructure.

-Whether you’re seeking to gain a basic understanding of cybersecurity or you’re a working professional looking to expand your skill set, University of Phoenix offers online course collections, bachelor’s and master’s degrees in cybersecurity and more.
+Whether you want to learn more about preventing cyberthreats like phishing and spear phishing, seek to gain a basic understanding of cybersecurity or you’re a working professional looking to expand your skill set, University of Phoenix offers certificates, bachelor's and master's degrees in cybersecurity: